anshium/anshium.github.io/iiith/courses/pois/endsem_solutions.md

 (a) Confirm that N = 91 is not even and not a perfect power.

+(Disclaimer!!
+This method of finding perfect power may be wrong in this particular Shor's Algo case.
+Use with caution.)

 Step 1 and Step 2 of Shor reduction is just finding if the numbers are even or not and if they are a power of some number.

 $$ 91 \pmod{2} = 1 \implies \text{not even} $$